Litharge/realtrends/README.md

 Decide whether to automatically retry if the server fails to send CSV data.
 Default is True

-## Features
-v1.1 (current)
+## Features v1.1 (current)
 * real\_fetch module supports finding real search volumes for a given search term
 * fetch module supports up to 5 search terms
 * Any country code may be used (in the case of real\_fetch, see Caveats below)
 * fetch module supports optional save file
 * Optional automatic retry if request fails (mandatory for real\_fetch module)

-## Planned Features
-Persistently store search volumes
+## Planned Features Persistently store search volumes Automatically fetch
-Allow search topics to be compared
+ladder Allow search topics to be compared

 ## Caveats (and there are a few right now...)

 ### The default *ladder* only works for geo="" or geo="GB"

-This package relies on inferring absolute (or *real*, the terms may be used interchangably, in the program "absolute" or "abs" is used everywhere except function names, this is due to visual similarity with "rel") search term volumes entered into Google Search over some time period.
+This package relies on inferring absolute (or *real*, the terms may be used interchangably, in the program "absolute" or "abs" is used everywhere except function names, this is due to visual similarity with "rel") search term volumes entered into Google Search over some time period

 In order to make this inference, a list called a *ladder* is needed.
-This is a list of terms increasing in search magnitude, which the algorithm runs up until a term of comparable, but less, search magnitude is found.
+This is a list of terms increasing in search magnitude, which the algorithm runs up until a term of comparable, but less, search magnitude is found

 The exact terms in the ladder is not important.
-But using population centres gives a reliable estimate of relative magnitudes because we know their populations and the number of searches is going to be in some way proportional to this number.
+But using population centres gives a reliable estimate of relative magnitudes because we know their populations and the number of searches is going to be in some way proportional to this number

 The default ladder is
 ```
 ladder = ["englishcombe", "bathampton", "keynsham", "chippenham", "swindon", "bath", "london"]
 ```
-which works for worldwide (geo="") or UK (geo="GB" searches, as the number of searches for "englishcombe" in the world or UK is both small (>10) and nonzero.
+which works for worldwide (geo="") or UK (geo="GB" searches, as the number of searches for "englishcombe" in the world or UK is both small (>10) and nonzero

-The default ladder will not work for other countries, eg Angola (geo="AO") as "englishcombe", "bathampton" etc are never searched in Angola.
+The default ladder will not work for other countries, eg Angola (geo="AO") as "englishcombe", "bathampton" etc are never searched in Angola

 If you want to know about real search volumes in Angola, use Google Maps to find a hamlet, village, town, smaller city, capital (or something else, this is up to the user) and pass this list as the ladder keyword parameter

-### Real volumes are only applicable for 1-H, 4-H or (potentially) 1-d
+### Real volumes are only applicable for 1-H, 4-H and 1-d

 This is because the time increments increase as the interval increases: 1 min, 1 min, 8 min then hour.
 The problem here is that the first item in the ladder will probably be searched many times within 1 hour (or even 8 minutes depending on what you select as your first ladder item)

-If you really want longer intervals, for now you would need to store the results
+If you really want longer intervals, either store the results and update the volumes by calling scrape\_real() every day.

+However, longer intervals can be passed to scrape\_real() if the user so chooses

 ### The results wont be very accurate